PostgREST/postgrest/api.rst

 Accessing Request Headers, Cookies and JWT claims
 -------------------------------------------------

-You can access request headers, cookies and jwt claims by reading GUC variables set by PostgREST per request.
+You can access request headers, cookies and JWT claims by reading GUC variables set by PostgREST per request.
 They are named :code:`request.header.XYZ`, :code:`request.cookie.XYZ` and :code:`request.jwt.claim.XYZ`.

 .. code-block:: postgresql